cyber-front/devops/README.md

 ## docker

-Currently contains a script for Debian based Linux distros to install docker and docker-compose.
+Currently contains a script for Debian based Linux distros using apt to install docker and docker-compose.